 While it is possible to visit the Masada throughout the day (the cable car to get to the top starts running at 8:00 am), I recommend an early wake up call and getting there while it is still dark, to walk all the way to the top (the hike lasts around one hour, depending on how often one stops) to admire the sunrise from it.
 It’s one of the best things anybody can do during a trip to Israel.

 The Ein Gedi Reserve is not far from the Masada.
-The park is home to various species of animals, and there’s a few beautiful waterfalls too.
-There’s 9 different hiking trails that can be followed.
+The park is home to various species of animals, and there are a few beautiful waterfalls too.
+There are 9 different hiking trails that can be followed.
 It is an overall incredibly quiet, pleasant place to visit during a trip to Israel to get away from the chaos of the cities.

 Visiting the Dead Sea is a must during a trip to Israel.
 This is the lowest place on earth, and the heat is strong, even during the winter months.
-There’s several beaches, offering different experiences.
-Some have the famous mud pools, where it is possible to literally cover oneself in the mud that has great benefits for the skin and the body.
+There are several beaches, offering different experiences.
+Some have the famous mud pools, where you can cover yourself in the mud that has great benefits for the skin and the body.
 Other beaches are more traditional, with clear waters.

 In both cases, the Dead Sea is a fun experience and floating there is one of the most fun things to do in Israel.
-Beware: the water is incredibly salty and it’s really not recommended getting it into the eyes or mouth.
+Beware: the water is incredibly salty.
+Make sure not to get it into the eyes or mouth.

 Tours of Masada, Ein Gedi and the Dead Sea depart daily from both Jerusalem and Tel Aviv.
 Here’s the best tours:

 - Masada and the Dead Sea full day tour from Tel Aviv